xbcsmith/epr-workshop/11-epr-mcp-server/03-mcp-run.md

 ## Overview

-In this section wee will hook up a live LLM to our MCP server.
-Several AI assistants and tools support MCP, including: VSCode, Claude Desktop, MCP Inspector.
+In this section we will cover connecting the EPR MCP server to AI assistants and development tools that support Model Context Protocol integration.
+The setup enables natural language interaction with EPR systems through tools like VSCode, Claude Desktop, and MCP Inspector.

-### Connecting VSCode
+## Connecting VSCode

+The section provides two configuration approaches for integrating the EPR MCP server with VSCode's chat functionality.
+The first approach uses a separate .vscode/mcp.json configuration file that defines input prompts for EPR URL and API token, along with server configuration that runs the MCP server via Docker.
+The second approach embeds the same configuration directly in VSCode's settings.json file.
+Both configurations use Docker to run the MCP server with environment variables for EPR_URL and EPR_TOKEN, enabling secure credential management through VSCode's input system.
+The setup includes password masking for the API token and a default localhost URL for development environments.

-## VSCode Config
+### VSCode Config

 In settings `settings.json` add the following configuration to enable MCP discovery and set up the MCP servers: